AdrianCPC/Python_avanzando_orientacion_objetos/README.md

-#This course is practice for Python
+#This course is a practice for Python